 7. Don’t stop at the cheese.

 Cheese should be the star of your sandwich, but that doesn’t mean that other ingredients can’t play a supporting role (see Buffalo chicken above, but also our Brinner Grilled Cheese recipe and our Black Forest Ham and Caramelized Onion Grilled Cheese recipe).
 Think of creative ways to pair off your cheeses—fruits, veggies, meats, pickles, and spreads all have their place.
-You can even go totally off the wall, like with this completely bonkers kimchi ramen grilled cheese sandwich (or kimchi and bacon if you don’t do noodles on bread).
-Get the Kimchi Ramen Grilled Cheese recipe.
+You can even go totally off the wall, like with this completely bonkers Kimchi Ramen Grilled Cheese recipe.
+(Or kimchi and bacon if you don’t do noodles on bread.)

 Related Video: How to Make Grilled Cheese the Right Way